Disney Channel Auditions for Kids & Teens

 Secure a meeting with Judy Taylor, VP of Casting for The Disney Channel.
 The woman has a busier schedule than the President of the United States, and is more closely guarded too.
 To get her attention, you'll have to sift through hundreds of staffers, secretaries, interns, and security personnel.

 Be AT LEAST 5 times prettier and more talented and than the likes of Miley Cyrus, Corbin Bleu, Brenda Song, Justin Bieber, Raven Symone, and the Jonas Brothers.

 Disney Channel Auditions Done Right

 Notice the vocabulary she uses: pursuing careers and actively working on their craft.
-Contrast that with the vocabulary that appears in my inbox: plz, dis iz my dreeeeem.
+Contrast that with the vocabulary that appears in our inbox: plz, dis iz my dreeeeem.

-If, on the other hand, you have a passion for acting, and you're serious about launching a career, I can help you.
-In fact, I really want to help you.
+If, on the other hand, you have a passion for acting, and you're serious about launching a career, We can help you.
+In fact, we really want to help you.

 Always remember, your acting career is not about ONE channel, or ONE TV show, or ONE audition.
 It's about creating positive habits which will cause you to book jobs automatically.

 The Mouse is Everywhere